elescj/projects/008-digit-audio/README.md

 - [How to Run](#how-to-run)

 ## 👓 Overview
-This project implements a **deep learning pipeline** for **classifying food images** into their respective categories.
-Using **Convolutional Neural Networks (CNNs)**, the model learns visual patterns that capture the unique characteristics of each food type, allowing it to accurately classify previously unseen (unlabeled) images.
+This project implements a **deep learning pipeline** for **classifying spoken digits from audio recordings** into their respective categories (0–9).
+Using **Artificial Neural Networks (CNNs)**, the model learns visual patterns that capture the unique sound wave of each spoken digit, allowing it to accurately classify previously unheard (unlabeled) audios.

 The pipeline includes:
 - **Data preprocessing and image handling**